 Races

-All races are allowed, but beware that more common races have more worldbuilding attached to them which might help with roleplaying.
+All races are allowed, but the more common races have more worldbuilding attached to them, which might help with roleplaying.

 Ability scores